 - Staten Island: Curtis High School

-Strategy for Change: Children’s Aid Society Community Schools in New York City
+Strategy for Change: Children’s Aid Community Schools in New York City

-The Children’s Aid Society community schools’ approach to school improvement is grounded in four overarching principles.
+The Children’s Aid community schools’ approach to school improvement is grounded in four overarching capacities.
 The first two of these illustrate the daily work of Children’s Aid, while the latter two help explain how the initiative has been able to scale up and its success in becoming increasingly self-sustaining.
-These four principles include: (1) Collaboration: Children’s Aid works to ensure the involvement of a range of key stakeholders—educators, parents, students, funders, community members, service providers, and policymakers; (2) Comprehensiveness: Children’s Aid community schools respond to a wide spectrum of identified needs by marshalling the full complement of partner resources; (3) Coherence: Children’s Aid intentionally aligns resources to drive desired results and coordinates and integrates systems of management; and (4) Commitment: from the start, Children’s Aid employs strategies geared toward making its efforts more sustainable.
+These four capacities include: (1) Collaboration: Children’s Aid works to ensure the involvement of a range of key stakeholders—educators, parents, students, funders, community members, service providers, and policymakers; (2) Comprehensiveness: Children’s Aid community schools respond to a wide spectrum of identified needs and work to boost students’ strengths by marshalling the full complement of partner resources; (3) Coherence: Children’s Aid invests financial and staff resources in programs intended to produce targeted results and coordinates and integrates systems of management; and (4) Commitment: from the start, Children’s Aid employs strategies geared toward making its efforts more sustainable.

-In order to serve the range of student needs across its 16 New York City schools, the Children’s Aid Society has developed a number of partnerships, both public and private.
+In order to serve the range of student needs across its now-23 New York City schools, Children’s Aid has developed a number of partnerships, both public and private.
 These include city and state agencies, nonprofit organizations, health care providers, higher education institutions, private funders, and others, including businesses.

 - New York State.
-The New York State Education Department and the Office of Children and Family Services provide funding and other supports for Children’s Aid work in its New York City community schools, through such programs as 21st Century Community Learning Centers, Advantage After-School, Extended-Day/Violence Prevention and the new Community Schools Grants initiative.
+The New York State Education Department and the Office of Children and Family Services provide funding and other supports for Children’s Aid work in its New York City community schools, through such programs as 21st Century Community Learning Centers, Advantage After-School, Extended-Day/Violence Prevention and the specific community school grants initiatives.

 - Community.
-A number of community organizations work with Children’s Aid to provide supports for academic, social, and cultural enrichment (these include Alvin Ailey American Dance Theater, American Ballet Theater, Boys and Girls Clubs of America, and Developmental Studies Center); health (Columbia Presbyterian Hospital and Mount Sinai Medical Center); and others, such as Cornell University.
+A number of community organizations work with Children’s Aid to provide supports for academic, social, and cultural enrichment (these include Alvin Ailey American Dance Theater, American Ballet Theater, Boys and Girls Clubs of America, and the Developmental Studies Center/Center for the Collaborative Classroom); health (Columbia Presbyterian Hospital and Mount Sinai Medical Center); and others, such as Cornell University.

-Luis A. Malavé, former principal of Intermediate School 218, observed regarding his partnership with the Children’s Aid Society that:
+Luis A. Malavé, former principal of Intermediate School 218, observed regarding his partnership with Children’s Aid that:

 We have a common mission and a clear sense that we have issues we have to tackle together…Our partnership makes the school much stronger than any one entity trying to do the work by itself.
 We often use the analogy of a marriage without the possibility of divorce, a long-term commitment that we must make work, whatever it takes, because it is best for children.4